kapouer/domt/README.md

   where name is defined by repeat-name.
   returns an instance of a template, upon which the following methods are useful

+* Domt.createFragment(<document>)
+  creates a fragment from given document or from a new context as far as possible

+* Domt.import(node, <document>)
+  import a node in a document or fall back to cloneNode

+* domt.import(<document>)
+  import current nodes of Domt instance into the given document

 * template.head, template.tail, template.fragment
   the nodes defining a template